zoolanders/documentation/src/pages/essentials-for-yoothemepro/addon/icons/index.md

 pageTitle: Essential Icons - Getting started with Essential Addon Icons for YOOtheme Pro
 ---

-The **Icons Addon** extends [YOOtheme Pro Builder](https://yootheme.com/support/yootheme-pro/joomla/page-builder) with an **Icons Condition** that will determine if an **Element** should be rendered or not.
-The condition is composed of rules with support for **Dynamic Content**, custom evaluation logic and logs.
+Add custom and 3rd party **Icon Collections** perfectly integrated with the builder worfklow, a combined collection of more than 12k icons from libraries as Font Awesome, Bootstrap, Ionicons, and many others. {% .lead %}

-Learn how to get started in the next section or jump to one of the topics bellow.
+Get started in the next section or dive into one of the topics bellow.

 {% quick-links %}